cupnoodle/fluffyes/26-fix-playground.md

-I tried restarting Xcode, Mac to no avail and almost try to reinstall Xcode.
+I tried restarting Xcode, Mac to no avail and almost attempt to reinstall Xcode.
 Then I noticed it stuck on "Launching Simulator" and thought it might have something to do with the iOS Simulator since restarting Xcode doesn't help 🤔.